openstack-infra/system-config/doc/source/sysadmin.rst

 Because of the way static and dynamic inventories get merged by ansible, the static file needs to stand alone.
-If you need to disable a dynamic host from OpenStack (pretty much all of our hosts) you need to not only add it to dynamic:children, you need to add an emtpy group into the static file too.
+If you need to disable a dynamic host from OpenStack (pretty much all of our hosts) you need to not only add it to disabled:children, you need to add an emtpy group into the inventory file (either `static` or `emergency` as appropriate) too.

 Disabling puppet via ansible inventory does not disable puppet from being run directly on the host, it merely prevents the puppetmaster from causing